-Um, aren’t ice pops vegan already?
+Um, aren’t popsicles vegan already?

 Actually no. Many of the ice pop recipes I’ve posted here contain honey as the sweetener.
-Honey is a controversial vegan topic, but it is from an animal, so if you’re all the way vegan, consider using organic granulated sugar or organic raw agave instead of honey.
+Honey is a controversial vegan topic, but straight up, it is from an animal, so if you’re all the way vegan, consider using organic granulated sugar or organic raw agave instead of honey.

 Other tricky animal ingredients that can end up in ice pops